Steps You Should Take if Rear-Ended by a Commercial Vehicle

 Call the Police

-The number one mistake injured motorists make is failing to call the police after an accident.
+The number one mistake injured motorists make is failing to call the police after being rear-ended by a truck.
 Without the police, there will be no police report, which is very helpful to have when trying to receive monetary compensation for your injuries.

 Some motorists don’t call the police because they do not think the accident caused any damage.
 However, some physical injuries are slow to develop, and you won’t feel pain until 24 hours have passed.
 By that point, the commercial vehicle driver is long gone.
 Remember that no injury is too small, so call the police or ask a bystander to.